tsjabie-o/write-ups/hacking/hack_the_box/Broker.md

 python -m http.server
 # starts a server on port 8000
 ```
-In this xml file is the setup for this remote code execution, where we can insert out desired command.
+In this xml file is the setup for this remote code execution, where we can insert our desired command.
 First we just want to test whether we do indeed get code execution, by having the server ping our host.

 ```xml
 # file: poc.xml